ankitrajput0096/Employee_SpringBoot_Service/README.md

 	- `EmployeeResourceImpl.java` implements the `EmployeeResource` interface.
 - employeeservFunctionalTests - This module would have the functional tests.

+## Important Points
+- Assumption - I have assumed that each employee will have unique `employee-id`.
+- Use command `mvn clean install && mvn spring-boot:run -pl employeeservImplementation` to build and run the project directly from base folder.
+- Use command `java -jar employeeservImplementation/target/employeeservImplementation-0.0.1-SNAPSHOT-exe.jar` to run the application from packaged application jar file from base folder.
+- Curl commands for the following operations:
+	- `curl --request GET 'http://localhost:8080/v1/bfs/employees/1'` - to fetch the employee resource from DB
+	- `curl --request POST 'http://localhost:8080/v1/bfs/employees' --header 'Content-Type: application/json' --data-raw '{
+	  "id": 2,
+	  "first_name": "Ankit",
+	  "last_name": "Developer",
+	  "date_of_birth": "31/12/1998",
+	  "address": {
+	  "line1": "House No: 24, 3nd Cross, Durga Nagar",
+	  "line2": "Vidyaranyapura, Bangalore",
+	  "city": "Bangalore",
+	  "state": "Karnataka",
+	  "country": "India",
+	  "zip_code": 560092
+	  }
+	  }'` - to create the employee resource in DB
+- Also, sharing the postman collection for above curls in this repository.
+	- Import Postman collection from `Employee_Service_Curls.postman_collection.json` file

 ## How to run the application
 - Please have Maven version `3.3.3` & Java 8 on your system.
 - Use command `mvn clean install` to build the project.